DynamicTimzy/adegoke-github-self-hosted-runner-setup/README.md

 ### Running the Test Workflow

-1. Push this repository to your GitHub account
+1. Push this repository to GitHub account
 2. Ensure your runner is active
 3. Go to the "Actions" tab in your repository
 4. Select the "Test Self-Hosted Runner" workflow